AndyHaas/Salesforce_Project_Management/README.md

 ## Contributing

-This is a managed package.
+This is an unmanaged package.
 For contributions, please follow the development workflow:
 1. Create a feature branch
 2. Make your changes
 3. Commit with descriptive messages